 Núria Planell is from Sant Quirze del Vallés, Catalonia (Spain).
 She graduated in Biotechnology from the University of Vic in June 2008 and started her scientific career as a bioinformatician at the Inflammatory Bowel Disease team in the IDIBAPS-Hospital Clinic of Barcelona.
 In 2015 she obtained her MSc in Biostatistics and Bioinformatics from Polytechnic University of Catalonia (UPC-UB) and she got a PhD in Medicine and translational research from the University of Barcelona (UB) on July 2018, focused on the transcriptional analysis of Ulcerative Colitis.
-She recently joined the TransBio group to focus her research on omics data analysis and integration.
+She recently was granted a “Juan de la Cierva” postdoctoral grant.

 Xabier Martínez de Morentin Iribarren

 Xabier Martinez de Morentin Iribarren is from Pamplona, Navarre (Spain).
 After graduating in Telecommunication Technologies Engineering from the Public University of Navarre, he started to work in the Proteomics group at the research centre Navarrabiomed.
 In 2015, he obtained an MSc in Biomedical Engineering from the University of Navarre, and in 2016 he joined the Bioinformatics Unit at Navarrabiomed.
-In 2017, Xabier became part of the Translational Bioinformatic group at this research centre, where he is now working on single-cell analysis techniques.
+In 2017, Xabier became part of the Translational Bioinformatic group at this research centre, where he is now working on single-cell analysis techniques as part of his PhD.
 He recently completed a degree in Data Science Engineering and Big Data from Public University of Navarre.

 Sara Iglesias Rey

 Sara Iglesias Rey is from Marín, Galicia (Spain).She is graduated in Physics from the University of Santiago de Compostela (USC) in 2017 and got her MSc in Remote Sensing and GIS from the Public University of Navarre (UPNA) in 2018.
 During her stay in Pamplona, she joined the Artificial Intelligence and Approximate Reasoning Research Group (GIARA) with a university studentship.
-Currently, she has started working in the Bioinformatics Unit at NavarraBiomed, focusing her work in processing neuronal imaging
+Currently, she focus her work in processing neuronal imaging